AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 </td></tr>
 <tr><th>[ SMVM](http://darcs.haskell.org/packages/dph/examples/smvm/)</th>
 <td>
 Multiplies a dense vector with a sparse matrix represented in the *compressed sparse row format (CSR).*  There are three variants of this program: (1) "primitives" is directly coded against the array primitives from package dph and (2) "vectorised" is a high-level DPH program transformed by GHC's vectoriser.
+As a reference implementation, we have a sequential C program denoted by "ref C".
 </td></tr></table>

 ### Execution on LimitingFactor (2x Quad-Core Xeon)